-- 26 ECAs, including the three ECAs of Brazil, Russia/EXIAR and Russia/EXIMBANK, encourage the exporters and/or, applicants at the earliest stage possible; and - Norway/ECNorway reported that this encouragement is included in its anti-corruption declaration which exporters, and, where appropriate, applicants are required to submit before support is provided;
+- 25 ECAs, including Brazil/ABGF, Brazil/BB, Russia/EXIAR and Russia/EXIMBANK, encourage the exporters and/or, applicants at the earliest stage possible; and - Norway/ECNorway reported that this encouragement is included in its anti-corruption declaration which exporters, and, where appropriate, applicants are required to submit before support is provided.

-26. The remaining 14 ECA10 also meet the second obligation in Article 1 (a) of the Recommendation, but by using non-'sure' methods: of these, 12 ECAs encourage exporters and, where appropriate, applicants via their websites or in customer publications, and both Hungary/Eximbank and Japan/JBIC rely on oral communication.
+25. The remaining 15 ECAs also meet the second obligation in Article 1 (a) of the Recommendation, but by using non-'sure' methods: for example, 13 ECAs encourage exporters and, where appropriate, applicants via their websites or in customer publications and Japan/JBIC relies on oral communication.
+Last, Brazil/BNDES reported that it asks exporters to sign two anti-bribery forms: the Previously Agreed Standards and Procedures (PASP) form relating to the existence, implementation and registry of a compliance programme, which should be audited annually by an independent audit firm; and the Customer Integrity Questionnaire pertaining to the exporter's internal anti-corruption control practices and systems.

-27. On the other hand, 31 ECAs (27 ECG ECAs, Brazil/ABGF, Brazil/BNDES, Russia/EXIAR and Russia/EXIMBANK) exceed the minimum obligation by using more than one method of communication, both 'sure' and non-'sure'.
+26. On the other hand, 30 ECAs (27 ECG ECAs, Brazil/ABGF, Russia/EXIAR and Russia/EXIMBANK) exceed the minimum obligation by using more than one method of communication, both 'sure' and non-'sure'.
 Of these, France and the Slovak Republic have reported using application documentation, text in the official support documentation, and their websites.

-28. In addition, some ECAs have reported additional measures undertaken in relating to management control systems, such as asking exporters and/or applicants about their Codes of Conduct, and informing exporters and/or applicants about the OECD Guidelines for Multinational Enterprises.
+27. In addition, some ECAs have reported additional measures undertaken in relating to management control systems, such as asking exporters and/or applicants about their Codes of Conduct, and informing exporters and/or applicants about the OECD Guidelines for Multinational Enterprises.

-29. The texts used by ECAs to encourage exporter and/or applicants to develop, apply and document appropriate management systems can be found in the Survey responses made available on the OECD website.
-In this context, since the last Review, Belgium, Norway/ECNorway, Russia/EXIAR and Russia/EXIMBANK, which continue to meet this requirement, have updated the related information on texts used in their application form and exporter's declaration form.
+28. The texts used by ECAs to encourage exporter and/or applicants to develop, apply and document appropriate management systems can be found in the Survey responses made available on the OECD website.
+In this context, since the last Review, Brazil/ABGF, Brazil/BNDES, Hungary/Eximbank, Hungary/MEHIB and Russia/VEB, which continue to meet this requirement, have updated the related information on texts used in their application form and exporter's declaration form.